material-motion/material-motion/concepts/expressions.md

 Terms within a Language can be chained together by using the special `and` object. `and` is a function or dynamic property that returns a new instance of the Language object.

-In order for the `intentions()` function to resolve a chain of multiple terms, the returned Language object needs to store a reference to the previous term.
+In order for the next term's `intentions()` function to resolve a chain of multiple terms, the returned Language object must store a reference to the previous term.

     TweenTerm {
       and = function() -> Tween {